Doner357/TacoPKM/README.md

   * **Access Control:**
       * **Public Libraries:** Accessible by anyone by default.
       * **Private Libraries:** Access restricted to authorized addresses explicitly granted permission by the owner.
+      * **Licensed Libraries:** Public libraries can require a purchasable license (potentially with a fee) for access.
-  * **Information Retrieval:** Functions to query library details, versions, owner, access rights, etc.
+  * **Information Retrieval:** Functions to query library details, versions, owner, access rights, license status, etc.
   * **Deprecation:** Owners can mark specific versions as deprecated.
   * **Ownership Management:** Standard Ownable patterns for library records and potentially for the contract itself.

 ## Interacting with TacoPKM

-End-users and developers interact with the deployed TacoPKM system (the smart contract and IPFS) using the **[TacoPKM-CLI](https://github.com/Doner357/TacoPKM-CLI)**.
+End-users and developers interact with the deployed TacoPKM system (the smart contract and IPFS) using the **[TacoPKM-CLI](https://github.com/Doner357/TacoPKM-CLI/tree/license-fee)**.

 The CLI handles:

   * Wallet creation and management.
   * Packaging libraries and uploading them to IPFS.
-  * Signing and sending transactions to the `LibraryRegistry` contract for operations like `register`, `publish`, `install`, `authorize`, etc.
+  * Signing and sending transactions to the `LibraryRegistry` contract for operations like `register`, `publish`, `install`, `authorize`, `set-license`, etc.
   * Querying library information.

-Please refer to the [TacoPKM-CLI](https://github.com/Doner357/TacoPKM-CLI) for detailed usage instructions.
+Please refer to the [TacoPKM-CLI](https://github.com/Doner357/TacoPKM-CLI/tree/license-fee) for detailed usage instructions.

 ## License